macacanigra-pl/the-mnl-website/docs/user-guide/list.md

 ### is empty

-To check whether the list is empty or not.
-Returning true when the is empty, otherwise is false.
+To check whether the list is empty, return true when it is empty; otherwise, return false.

 ![is empty - true](./assets/images/list_is_empty_true.png)